ilgan/R_Projects/HW5/HW5.md

 Common part:
 ------------

-While you’re here, practice writing to file and reading back in (see next section).

-Characterize the (derived) data before and after your factor re-leveling.

 -   Explore the effects of arrange().
 Does merely arranging the data have any effect on, say, a figure?
 -   Explore the effects of reordering a factor and factor reordering coupled with arrange().
 Especially, what effect does this have on a figure?